AguaClara/aide/reports/AIDE_Summer2018report.md

 #### Added functionality
 We now have the ability to output a YAML (`params.yaml` in the top level directory) containing the user's inputs for a given design.
 This is the YAML that will be passed on to the design team to do the calculations.
 > To do this, we added the `formToDict` function in `base.html`'s JavaScript that collects inputs within a HTML `<form>` object in `template.html`.

+## AIDE DESIGN
+Prob all wrong but just a very quick overview-- will read and fix it later----

+Design uses python code to do hydraulic calculations and pass the outputs to Draw.
+Design mainly writes python functions which will be used by Jinja to calculate the design parameters needed in Fusion to scale the model of an AguaClara plant.
+Design then passes another YAML to AIDE Draw.
+A lot of Mathcad code was written to account for geometric constraints.
+They also have a goal to have every function include a thorough docstring to communicate how the function should be used and what the expected outputs are.

+In this code, we are using the lfom.py for all of the calculations.
+Since our end goal is to create a lfom model, with this file, we use the YAML from aide_gui and complete the calculations necessary to be passed on to aide_draw.

+Right now, we are working as if aide_design was completed and running.
+In the run function in aide, we have written in a function that is replacing the design functions for now.
+In lfom.yaml, for the time being, we are only calculating one small thing, the spacing.
+After the YAML is changed with the new calculation, this YAML is then passed to aide_draw.

 Thanks for reading! :D